Healthy Homes Assessment Maupuia

 Draught Stopping Maupuia

-If a draught can be perceived as a result of gaps or holes, it needs to be sealed.
+If a draft can be perceived as a result of gaps or holes or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-See the full details for the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections